mattle24/Underdog_Databases/README.md

 - Add more search features

 - Filter out multiple voter responses on the survey response summary.
+WITH temp AS
+(SELECT voter_id, response FROM responses where question = ?
+group by voter_id
+order by date desc)

 - Integrate canvassing application